sammothxc/fierowiki/data-privacy.md

 ## 4. Data Retention

-- The server log records IP traffic and this data may be retained temporarily for spam, security, and troubleshooting pruposes.
+- The server log records IP traffic and this data may be retained temporarily for spam, security, and troubleshooting purposes.
 This data is never shared or sold for any reason.

 - User contributions (e.g., wiki edits or uploads) are kept as part of the permanent historical record unless removed for legal or content reasons.
 This data is never sold for any reason.

-- Backup copies that persist in GitHub repositories or physical archives as part of long-term preservation efforts may contain data that was been requested to be removed.
-It is impossible to completely remove this data from every source.
-This data is never sold for any reason.
+- Backup copies that persist in GitHub repositories or physical archives as part of long-term preservation efforts may contain data that has been requested to be removed.
+While FieroWiki cannot guarantee removal from every backup source, such data is never shared or sold for any reason.

 <br>